aswinvisva/VesTro-MIBI/README.md

 #  MIBI Toolbox for Spatial Analysis and Visualization
 Authors: Aswin Visva & John-Paul Oliveria, Ph.D

-This project is to aid research in uncovering vascular heterogeneity through data visualization and spatial analysis techniques in Python.
+This project is the main toolbox for MIBI data preprocessing and visualization.

 ## Usage for Linux/macOS